reportportal/docs/src/md/src/DashboardsAndWidgets/WidgetCreation.md

 The widget doesn't contain "IN PROGRESS" launches.

-## LAUNCH EXECUTION AND ISSUE STATISTIC
+## Launch execution and issue statistic

 The Launch Execution and Issue Statistic chart shows the status and issues statistics for last launch of a specified range.